chauff/cse1500-web-transcripts/Lecture-1.md

 ### Expires

 **Web caches** make up an important part of the Internet.
 They cache **popular copies** of web resources.
-This reduces the load on those servers that host these popular resources, reduces a network bottleneck and increases the responsiveness (the delay is decreased).
+This reduces the load on the original servers that host these popular resources, reduces network bottlenecks and increases the responsiveness (web resources are delivered with less delay).
 But how does a web cache know for how long a web resource is valid?
-Imagine a web cache caching `nu.nl` from the origin server (i.e. the server hosting `nu.nl`) - this copy will quickly become stale and outdated.
+Imagine a web cache caching `nytimes.com` from the origin server (i.e. the server hosting `nytimes.com`) - this copy will quickly become stale and outdated.
 On the other hand, an RFC page that rarely changes may be valid in the cache for a long time.

 This is where the `Expires` header field comes in.
 It indicates to a web cache when a fetched resource is no longer valid and needs to be retrieved from the origin server.